 Tatham Springs, Kentucky

-A Montfort post office opened in 1886, was renamed Tatham Springs (or Spring) in 1893, and closed in 1919.
+A Montfort post office, named for a local family, opened nearby in 1886, was renamed Tatham Springs (or Spring) and moved in 1893, and closed in 1919.

 SEARCH THE KENTUCKY ATLAS & GAZETTEER